Blog

 Customs code: find it in the Customs Tariff 2020

-HS codes in 2023: how to check EU Customs codes and tariffs
+HS codes in Europe in 2024: how to check tariffs and updates

-What nomenclatures have changed in the EU Customs Tariff in 2023, and how do I update your HS codes?
+What nomenclatures change in the customs tariff in 2024, and how do I update customs codes for import/export goods?

 picto-bonhomme-mathez-trans